APAC hires highly skilled instructors to offer the best training possible for participants.

 Dr. Bailey Blackburn

-Dr. Bailey Blackburn is an assistant professor in the Department of Applied Communication at the University of Arkansas at Little Rock.
+Dr. Bailey Blackburn is an associate professor and graduate coordinator in the Department of Applied Communication at the University of Arkansas at Little Rock.
 She holds a PhD in Human Communication, with a focus in restructured family communication.

 Dr. Blackburn is a published researcher, professor, and certified group facilitator in the fields of conflict transformation and family resilience.
 Her facilitation experience primarily focuses on conflict management, emotional intelligence, and promoting more collaborative work environments.